Strength training + Cardiovascular fitness + muscular endurance = Circuit training

 I’m able to work my full-body in half the time of a typical workout.

 This is why I think circuit training for women is perfect. especially for busy women and moms like me.
-They fit our schedules and meet our need to get fit and stay healthy without sacrificing a big chunk of our valuable time.
+They fit our schedules and meet our needs to get fit and stay healthy without sacrificing a big chunk of our valuable time.

 According to a study done by UCAM Research Center for High Performance Sport in Spain, circuit training can benefit in the following ways: